PipesAndFiltersProject/StudentPassing/README.md

 Uses the following components and tools:

 Tools:

 * A C++ compiler supporting C++ 17.
 GCC or clang are OK.
 If you install a C++ IDE, you will get also a C++ compiler.
 * [CMake](https://cmake.org) for building the system in different platforms and with different compilers.
 * An IDE that CMake supports for viewing code ([Visual Studio](https://visualstudio.microsoft.com), [Eclipse for C/C++](https://www.eclipse.org/downloads/packages/release/2019-12/r/eclipse-ide-cc-developers), [Xcode](https://developer.apple.com/xcode/),...)

 External components:

 * [Boost](https://boost.org) 1.70.0 or newer.
 You need to build system library from boost.
 Build using c++17 (e.g. b2 cxxflags="-std=c++17".).
 For more information, see boost getting started guide.
 * [nlohmann::json](https://github.com/nlohmann/json) for parsing and creating JSON.
 * [g3logger](https://github.com/KjellKod/g3log) for logging events in all components of this software.
 Requires at least C++ v 14.
 * [Qt](https://www.qt.io) for the GUI apps using the other components of the system.

 Components related to StudentPassing, OHAR course exercise work system:

 * [ProcessorNode](https://bitbucket.org/anttijuu/processornode), a library supporting development of distributed apps based on an architectural style we do not reveal here because educational purposes... ;)
 * [StudentNodeElements](https://bitbucket.org/anttijuu/studentnodeelements), based on ProcessorNode, of which we do not talk more here, because of educational purposes.... ;)

+Instuctions on how to get and build all the components are below.

 ## How do I get set up?